Vitamin D Benefits, Types, Sources, Supplements & Dose

 - Have darker skin.

-- Are older or have a condition which means you do not get outdoors enough.
+- Are older or have a condition, so you do not get outdoors enough.

 - Are a pregnant woman.

 - Are a baby.

 - Have a vitamin D metabolism health condition.

 Vitamin D is called the sunshine vitamin.
 This is because we get it from the sun.
 When the sunlight’s ultraviolet (UV) rays touch our skin, our bodies convert this into vitamin D3.
 The amount of vitamin D we produce is impacted by the year’s season, an individual’s skin colour, age, and how much of our skin is exposed to sunlight.
 Higher levels of vitamin D are generally available from sunlight outdoors during Summer and Spring in Ireland.
 Due to the risk of skin cancer from harmful UV rays, people mustn’t overexpose to the sun or get sunburnt.